What is Maze malware?

-The execution process of the Maze ransomware is kind of typical for this type of malware, for example Phobos or Sodinokibi.
+The execution process of Maze is kind of typical for this type of malware, for example Phobos or Sodinokibi.
 After the executable file makes its way into an infected system and runs, the main malicious activity begins.
-After the start of execution, the Ransomware deletes shadow copies.
+After the start of execution, the ransomware deletes shadow copies.
 After it encrypts all targeted files, Maze drops a ransom note on the desktop.
 It also often changes the wallpaper to its own with a ransom text.

 Notably, just like Sodinokibi aka REvil ransomware, this family has a similar infrastructure — websites with "tech support", information about cryptocurrency and ways to buy it, trial decryption, and chat.
 Crooks behind the Maze ransomware are also kind of cocky and post links to the information about their successful attacks on their website.

 Maze ransomware distribution

 Maze is distributed using several different ways.
 It has utilized the Spelevo and Fallout exploit kits and one of the vulnerabilities that Maze is targeting is the CVE-2018-15982 vulnerability in Flash Player.
 It is also worth noting that in the case of the Fallout kit, the users were redirected to the exploit from a fake cryptocurrency trading platform.